 In most cases, the client presents the brief, but it is common for freelance designers to write a brief to pitch to a potential client.

 The freelance design’s aim is to build a client base that will be the foundation of their audiences.
 Social media can help.
 But it is not all.
-You could get disillusioned with your hard work and just a few “likes” or “followers”.
+You could get disillusioned with your challenging work and just a few “likes” or “followers”.
 We, graphic designers, need clients to pay our bills.

 Through the years you learn that the good work you deliver and the talks you maintain directly with your clients with the focus to solve their problems with high-quality service is the best way to be successful in your creative career.